loveencounterflow/bricabrac-sfmodules/README.md

   arguments, and either picking the last value in the list, or, if it's empty, use the configured `fallback` value, or else throw an error.
 Observe that for a pipeline that is configured to always `pick` the first or last value, using `Jetstream::get_last()` will behave just like `Jetstream::run()`.

+#### JetStream: Note on Picking Values

+The result of a JetStream run is always a (possibly empty) list of values, unless either the stream has been configured to pick the last or the first value, or `Jetstream::get_first()` or `Jetstream::get_last()` have been called.
+The semantics of picking or getting singular values have been intentionally designed so that the least possible change is made with regard to calling of transforms and handling of intermediate values.
+This also means that if your pipeline computes a million values of which you only need the first value which doesn't depend on any other value in the result list, then `{ pick: 'first', }` is probably not the right tool to do that because in order to get that single value, each transform will still be called a million times.
+One should rather look for a cutoff point in the input early on and terminate processing as soon as possible rather than burdening the pipeline with throwaway values.

 #### JetStream: Selectors